sspaeti/second-brain-public/content/writers block.md

 What else can we learn from writer's block?

 Lots to learn also on [[Four Thousand Weeks, Time Management for Mortals - Oliver Burkeman]] and discussion in the podcast with [[Four Thousand Weeks, Time Management for Mortals - Oliver Burkeman#From the Podcast discussion with Ali Abdaal]].

+Great read on the very topic: [[If You Have Writer's Block, Maybe You Should Stop Lying]].

 ---
 Origin: [[What is Time]]